What we do

 CLICK HERE to download the 2021 Parents’ Guide prepared by the First Tee Home Office

-During the golf season, we offer a Spring session, a Summer session, and a Fall session at just about all locations.
-During these sessions we conduct certifying golf clinics that are once per week for 7 weeks.
-Class times are typically 90 minutes, except in Fall when the shorter days only allow for 75 minute classes.
+During the golf season, we offer a Spring session, a Summer session, and a Fall session at just about all of our locations.
+During these sessions we conduct group golf clinics that are once per week for 6 weeks.
+Class times are typically 75 minutes.
+A little longer with the older participants.

-During the off-season, we offer a Year-End (Nov-Dec) session, a Winter (Jan-Feb) session, and an Indoor Pre-Season (March) session in our indoor golf simulators currently located at our Pleasant Ridge location in Stowe Township, our Chatham University location in Oakland, our Wallace School Building location in Baldwin, and at PA Golf Academy in Wexford.
+During the off-season, we offer a Year-End (Nov-Dec) session, a Winter (Jan-Feb) session, and an Indoor Pre-Season (March) session in our indoor golf simulators currently located at the Arnold Palmer Learning Center in Schenley Park, our Pleasant Ridge location in Stowe Township, and the Wallace School Building located in Baldwin.
 Class times are typically 75 minutes.
 Click HERE for more information about our Indoor SIM Golf.

 We also host Summer Camps, Participant Invitational Tournaments, and other great events.

-Our Certification Golf Clinics are 7 weeks long and meet once per week.
+Our Group Golf Clinics are 6 weeks long and meet once per week.
 The participants will learn about, then be tested on their Life Skills knowledge, their golf knowledge, and their golf ability.
-There are pre-set minimums needed to advance to the next level.
-There is also an attendance requirement of at least 4 of the 6 classes attended in order to be able to take the tests on week 7.
+There will be pre-set minimums needed to earn badges.
+However the complete badging process isn’t ready just yet.
+This feature will be coming soon.

 Golf is unique from other sports because players learn values like honesty and responsibility by calling penalties on themselves and reporting their own score.
 The sport is a perfect platform for helping young people develop character.
 Just like in life, players experience the highs and lows of the game.